-Lao PDR is classified by the United Nations as a Least Developed Country (LDC) with a medium human development status (ranked 140 out of 191 countries) based on the 2021 Human Development Index.
-Rapid economic growth, driven by foreign and domestic investments in mining, hydropower, land concessions and timber extraction, led to a significant reduction in the poverty rate and increased income, access to education, infrastructure, and basic services during the same period.
+Lao PDR is classified by the United Nations as a Least Developed Country (LDC) with a medium human development status (ranked 140 out of 191 countries) based on the 2021 Human Development Index.1 Rapid economic growth, driven by foreign and domestic investments in mining, hydropower, land concessions and timber extraction, led to a significant reduction in the poverty rate and increased income, access to education. infrastructure, and basic services during the same period.
 As a result, Lao PDR has been recommended by the United Nations Committee for Development Policy (UNCDP) to graduate from the LDC status by 2026, after an exceptionally extended preparatory period of five years was granted in November 2021 due to the lingering impact of the COVID 19 pandemic.
 However, many development challenges remain to be addressed as the country is experiencing an unprecedented level of rapid urbanization and population growth, which will place increasing pressure on infrastructure and basic services, the environment and the social fabric of cities.

-FIGURE 2.
-GDP per capita, 2015-2021 World Bank, 2021
+FIGURE 1 ANNUAL GDP GROWTH, 2018-2022 World Bank, 2022

-Human Development Report 2020: The next frontier Human development and the Anthropocene.
+$^{1\,}$ Human Development Report 2020: The next frontier Human development and the Anthropocene.
 UNDP. hdr2020.pdf (undp.org)